 Carers UK has advice and information on Council Tax discounts and benefits you may be able to claim.

-The Which website offers advice on benefits options for carers.
+And the following websites offers advice on benefits options for carers :